moulos-lab/better4u/03_prs_derivation/external_cohort.md

 ### General assumptions

+- **The cohort genotypic data are imputed to the HRC r1.1 reference panel**
 - The main file format is PLINK 1.90 binary format
 - Variants are annotated with dbSNP ids
 - Work will be performed with genetic information in autosomes only